cognitivetech/ollama-ebook-summary/README.md

 `ebook-convert file.pdf file.txt`

-For this demonstration I'm using a chapter from a book making a synthesis of the chakra system with western psychology: Eastern Body, Western Mind: Psychology and the Chakra System, by Anodea Judith.
+For this demonstration I'm using a chapter from a book that comparing the chakra system with western psychology: Eastern Body, Western Mind: Psychology and the Chakra System, by Anodea Judith.

-Now I've pulled into VSCode, the text version of the chapter and am selecting sections I want summarized, adn compressing them to one line by selecting sections of text using regex search replace, changing two new lines into a space (`\n` -> ` ` ).
+Now I've pulled into VSCode, the text version of the chapter and am selecting sections I want summarized, compressing them to one line by selecting sections of text using regex search replace, changing new lines into a space (`\n` -> ` ` ).

 I've also written questions for each sub-heading within the chapter.